Skip to contents

 Value

-add_strategic_rivalries() takes a dyad-year data frame and adds information about ongoing strategic rivalries.
-It will also include a simple dummy variable for whether there was an ongoing rivalry in the year or not.
+add_strategic_rivalries() takes a state-year or dyad-year data frame and adds information about ongoing strategic rivalries.
+It will also include a simple dummy variable for whether there was an ongoing rivalry in the year or not in the dyad-year data.
 For state-year data, it returns the count of ongoing strategic rivalries for the state in the year meeting a certain criteria (i.e. whether the state has an interventionary, ideological, positional, or spatial rivalry in an ongoing year, and how many).

 Details